 H.I.Schlesinger; Herbert C.Brow; A.E.Finholt.
 The preparation of sodium borohydride by the high temperature reaction of sodium hydride with borate esters1.
 J. Am.
 Chem.
 Soc.
 1953, 75,(1), 205-209.

 In contact with water releases flammable gases which may ignite spontaneously.

 Keep away from any possible contact with water, because of violent reaction and possible flash fire.
 Handle under inert gas.
 Protect from moisture.
-Wear protective gloves and eye/face protection.
-In case of fire: Use for extinction: CO2, sand, extinguishing powder.
-Store in a dry place.
-Store in a closed container.
-Dispose of contents/container in accordance with local/regional/national/international regulations.
+Wear protective gloves/protective clothing/eye protection/face protection.
+Brush off loose particles from skin.
+Immerse in cool water/wrap in wet bandages.
+In case of fire: Use CO2, dry chemical, or foam Dispose of contents/ container to an approved waste disposal plant